palmerc/Seidel/README.md

-## [Fast Polygon Triangulation based on Seidel's Algorithm][0]
+# [Fast Polygon Triangulation based on Seidel's Algorithm][0]
-UNC at Chapel Hill
-Department of Computer Science
+### UNC at Chapel Hill, Department of Computer Science

-This program is an implementation of a fast polygon triangulation algorithm based on the paper "A simple and fast incremental randomized algorithm for computing trapezoidal decompositions and for triangulating polygons" by Raimund Seidel.
+This program is an implementation of a fast polygon triangulation algorithm based on the paper "[A simple and fast incremental randomized algorithm for computing trapezoidal decompositions and for triangulating polygons][1]" by Raimund Seidel.

 The algorithm handles simple polygons with holes.
 The input is